OneYellowLemon/MyActivityPlanner/README.md

 ## Functional Requirements

-### 1. A user of the application can "log in" as a specific user ID
+### 1. As a user, I can "log in" as a specific user ID so that I can manage my activity list

 **Given**: The application is not open